FuSeFL: Fully Secure and Scalable Federated Learning: Fully Secure Federated Learning (FuSeFL)

 \textbf{Server-to-Client / Client-to-Server (S2C/C2S). } In AriaNN-FL, the server actively participates in secure training by running MPC protocols jointly with each client across every local epoch.
-This introduces a severe server-side bottleneck as the number of clients grows.
-In contrast, FuSeFL decouples training from the server and restricts its role to model aggregation.
-Clients only communicate their secret-shared updates to two non-colluding servers once per global round.
-The overall S2C/C2S complexity is reduced to $\mathcal{O}((n/2) \cdot x)$, assuming a model size of $x$ and $n$ total clients.
-This significantly improves scalability and enables parallel execution. \textbf{Client-to-Client (C2C). } AriaNN-FL performs client-to-client communication during aggregation, where each client sends its model share to a designated aggregator for reconstruction—incurring $\mathcal{O}(n \cdot x)$ communication and requiring one trusted aggregator per round.
+This introduces a severe server-side computational bottleneck as the number of clients grows.
+In contrast, FuSeFL decouples training from the server and restricts its role to model aggregation, client pairing, and data routing.
+Clients in each group exchange data through a trusted server, and at the end of each round, they send their secret-shared updates to two non-colluding servers.
+The overall direct S2C/C2S complexity for aggregation and distribution is reduced to $\mathcal{O}(n \cdot x)$, assuming a model size of $x$ and $n$ total clients.
+This significantly improves scalability and enables parallel execution.
+The data communication required to distribute clients’ data, however, increases from $\mathcal{O}(n \cdot d)$ to $\mathcal{O}(n \cdot (2 \cdot d))$, assuming that the redirection delay at the server is negligible, where $d$ is the data size of each client and $n$ is the total number of clients.

+\textbf{Client-to-Client (C2C). } AriaNN-FL performs client-to-client communication during aggregation and distribution, where each client sends its model share to a designated aggregator for reconstruction and gets back the updated global model, which incurs $\mathcal{O}(2 \cdot n \cdot x)$ communication overhead, assuming a model size of $x$ and $n$ total clients.
 In contrast, FuSeFL confines secure training to fixed client pairs using MPC.
-Each pair exchanges secret shares of data and model parameters locally, with communication parallelized across groups.
-This keeps per-group C2C overhead constant and independent of the total number of clients.

-By restructuring the communication pattern to exploit pairwise training and two-server aggregation, FuSeFL substantially reduces both the volume and centralization of communication (evaluated in \S \ref{sec:communication}).
-This architectural change eliminates per-epoch server interaction, enables system-wide parallelism, and improves bandwidth efficiency without weakening security guarantees.
+Each pair exchanges secret shares of data and model parameters through the trusted server.
+This increases the per-group C2C overhead to achieve a higher level of security, which is the non-colluding clients. constant and independent of the total number of clients.
+By restructuring the communication pattern to exploit pairwise training and two-server aggregation, FuSeFL substantially reduces the training time while increasing the communication overhead (evaluated in \S \ref{sec:computation} \S and \ref{sec:communication}).
+This architectural change eliminates server bottlenecks and enables system-wide parallelism without weakening security guarantees.